sunbeam-labs/sunbeam/docs/usage.rst

 	└── qc
 	    ├── cutadapt
 	    ├── decontam
-	    ├── decontam-human
-	    ├── decontam-phix
 	    ├── log
 	    │   ├── decontam
-	    │   ├── decontam-human
 	    │   └── trimmomatic
 	    ├── paired
 	    └── unpaired

-This folder contains paired, non-host-removed reads in ``paired`` (and unpaired in ``unpaired``). ``decontam`` contains the final output of both the host and phix removal steps.
+This folder contains the quality-controlled reads in ``paired`` (and those where one mate-pair didn't survive qc in ``unpaired``).
+The ``decontam`` folder contains the reads with all host/contaminant genomes removed.

 .. _troubleshooting:
 Troubleshooting
 ===============

+Coming soon.
+For now we suggest browsing the closed issues tab on Github.